maxdeviant/degree/Assignment_6.md

 As phishing has developed as an ever-increasing problem over the years, corporate entities have begun taking steps to ensure the safety of their users and their personal information.

-One method of phishing prevention becoming increasingly more prominent is two-factor authentication.
+One method of phishing prevention becoming increasingly more prominent is two-factor authentication, also known as two-step authentication.
 This form of user authentication has existed for a long time in the form of account PINs.
-When withdrawing money from an ATM or using a debit card, a 4-digit pin is required before the transaction can complete.
+When withdrawing money from an ATM or using a debit card, a 4-digit PIN is required before the transaction can complete.
 This way, in order for an account to be compromised, the attacker must have both the card and the PIN.

+A similar system exists on credit cards in the form of a 3-digit verification ID number (CIV).
+A CIV protects a credit card from online theft the same way a PIN protects a debit card from physical theft.
+That is, the thief would need both the CIV and the credit card number in order to use the card itself.

 Other methods of two-factor authentication have been designed specifically for the prevention of phishing.
 On many financial institution web sites, users now select a unique image that will be displayed at the login screen.
 If the user does not see their unique image, then they know that the page they are viewing is not legitimate.
 This prevents phishing attempts in the form of web pages designed to mislead users into thinking they are on the legitimate site that the phisher claims to be representing.